Academic appeal timeline guide

 Sometimes a guide is enough to organise a simple issue.
 If the deadline is close, the consequence is serious, or the evidence is messy, a document-specific review may be safer.

-Start with the evidence checklist if you have not organised documents yet.
-Start with a template only after you know the process, ground, deadline, and documents.
+The evidence checklist should usually come first if you have not organised documents yet.
+A template is safer only after you know the process, ground, deadline and documents.

 The company homepage stays informational.
 If you want a direct document-based advice review, use the dedicated advice portal at advice.academicappealspecialist.com.au.